Technologicat/imacropy/README.md

 macropy3 some_program.py
 ```

-or:
+A relative path is ok, as long as it is under the current directory.
+Relative paths including ``..`` are **not** supported.
+We also support the ``-m module_name`` variant:

 ```bash
 macropy3 -m some_program
 ```

-The only command-line switch the bootstrapper supports is ``-m module_name``.
+A dotted module path under the current directory is ok.

 If you need to set other Python command-line options:

 ```bash
 python3 <your options here> $(which macropy3) -m some_program